activeloopai/snark-doc/README.md

 Use `snark ls` to list your active pods.

 ## File Transfer
 You can push/pull data to the pod by snark pull and snark push.
+Use it as a convenient replacement for `scp`.

 ### Download Files